Culture of Haiti

-The Culture of Haiti is a creolized blend of African, European and Taino elements due to the French colonization of Amerindian land (which was then renamed Saint-Domingue), in conjunction with the large diverse enslaved African population who had later freed themselves by a successful revolt.
+The culture of Haiti is a creolized blend of African, European and Indigenous elements due to the French colonization of Amerindian land (which was then renamed Saint-Domingue), in conjunction with the large diverse enslaved African population who had later freed themselves by a successful revolt.
 These attributions have largely influenced the art, cuisine, literature, music, religion as well as the languages of Haiti.